Gambling and online casinos in Uganda

 - contribution to the development of digital payments and the telecom industry.

-to fund sports, education and social programs.
+The government actively uses income from licenses to finance sports, education and social programs.

 Social and cultural context

-Although Uganda is a predominantly Christian country,
+Although Uganda is a predominantly Christian country, attitudes towards gambling are mixed.

-and the state is introducing responsible play campaigns.
+The church calls for limiting youth participation, and the state introduces responsible play campaigns.

-The NGB National Council has implemented Player Protection Policy (PPP),- where operators are required to provide self-locking tools
+The National NGB Council has implemented the Player Protection Policy (PPP) system, where operators are required to provide self-locking tools and set daily limits for players.

 “Enjoy the game, don’t let it control you.”